zhgzhg/GPhpThread/Documentation/files/GPhpThread.php.txt

 	 * @param int $pid The process id of the sender "thread".
 REFERENCE type.
 	 * @param string $resourceName The name of resource that is holding a particular data that will be "shared".
 REFERENCE type.
 	 * @param mixed $resourceValue The value of the resource.
 REFERENCE type.
-	 * @param int $timeInterval Internal wait time in milliseconds between each data check interval.
+	 * @param int $timeInterval Internal wait time interval in milliseconds between each data check.
 	 * @return bool Returns true on success otherwise false.
 	 */
 	private function receive(&$message, &$pid, &$resourceName, &$resourceValue, $timeInterval = 700) { // {{{